franzbu/HAeating/README.md

 (1) **Layer 1: Room Level:** RoomDemandCalculator: (The Brain):** An instance of this app runs for every room.
 It handles schedules, hysteresis, solar gain compensation, boost demands, and calculates the heat claim for the room.

 (2) **Layer 2: Central Heating Control:** HeatSupplyManager: (The Muscle):** HeatSupplyManager acts as control center for juggling the heating demands for all rooms.
-Heating is initiated by writing the target flow temperature to the HA Helper `input_number.target_flow_temp` (heating stops by writing 0).
+Heating is initiated by writing the HFFT to the HA Helper `input_number.target_flow_temp` (heating stops by writing 0).

 (3) **Layer 3: Hardware Interface:** Connects to the actual hardware (e.g., Froeling SP Dual): The hardware interface listens to changes to `input_number.target_flow_temp` and handles heating in accordance with the value in `input_number.target_flow_temp`.